titusaj/AutomatedLungSoundSegmentation/README.md

 Day 9: Got the envolope model figured out where just create a symetrical unet model for input into the system.

 Day 10: Starting out in the morning with trying to preprocess all the data arrays for insertion into the model.

+Day 11: Pausing unet implementation for right now having trouble with the memory allocation working out how to get the model workinng with out this.